 Mathematics contributes significantly to the teaching of English in our school by actively promoting the skills of reading, writing, speaking and listening.
 The Power Maths textbooks and workbooks encourage children to read and understand a variety of both mathematical and non-mathematical vocabulary.
 Part of the lesson sequence gives children the chance to reason, explain and justify their thinking both in pairs and larger groups.
+Children are encouraged to use and develop their oracy skills in Mathematics lessons.
 Younger children enjoy stories and rhymes that rely on counting and sequencing.
 Older children encounter mathematical vocabulary, graphs and charts when using non-fiction texts.